ashurai/cimpSymfonyRepoListing/README.md

 `composer install `

-Note:- Before running this command make inside a "var" directory is available else create a "var" directory inside application root structure because I don't want to make hectic to you with too many cache files commiting or downloading, this is specially required in case you are running on Ubuntu machine.
+Note:- Before running this command make sure that inside  a "var" directory is available else create a "var" directory inside application root structure because I don't want to make hectic to you with too many cache files commiting or downloading, this is specially required in case you are running on Ubuntu machine.

 Inside twig file added a commented dump section which could help to find more fields if you want to list extra parameters from github APi's.